cisco-asp-web/LTRMSI-3000/lab_3/lab_3-guide.md

    cd ~/LTRMSI-3000/lab_3/cilium/
    ```

-   We also recommend doing a *`git pull`* to ensure Berlin is fully updated
+   We recommend doing a *`git pull`* to ensure Berlin is fully updated
    ```
    git pull
    ```